wh-alice/mig_visualstudio/vs/data-tools/how-to--delete-records-in-a-database.md

 ---
-title: "How to: Delete Records in a Database | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Delete Records in a Database" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"